-As of December 31, 2022, we had approximately \$603.5 million of outstanding principal indebtedness (excluding approximately \$27.9 million of outstanding letters of credit issued under our term loan A facility ("Term Loan Facility") and revolving line of credit facility ("Revolving Credit Facility" and, together with the Term Loan Facility, the "Credit Facility").
-This amount of indebtedness and our debt service requirements may limit our financial flexibility to access additional capital and make capital expenditures and other investments in our business, to withstand economic downturns and interest rate increases, to plan for or react to changes in our business and our industry, and to comply with the financial and other covenants included in the Credit Facility.
-We may also be subject to higher interest expense based on how we perform against financial and other covenants.
+As of December 31, 2023, we had \$1,054.5 million of outstanding principal indebtedness (excluding \$27.7 million of outstanding letters of credit issued under our \$350.0 million term Ioan A facility, \$300 million revolving line of credit facility with a \$75.0 million sublimit for letters of credit, and \$430.0 million aggregate principal amount of term Ioan A facility (collectively, the "Credit Facility")).
+This amount of indebtedness and our debt service requirements may limit our financial flexibility to access additional capital and make capital expenditures and other investments in our business, to withstand economic downturns and interest rate increases, to plan for or react to changes in our business and our industry, and to comply with the financial and other covenants.
 Additionally, if we do not comply with financial and other covenants, we may be required to take actions such as reducing or delaying capital expenditures, selling assets, restructuring or refinancing all or part of our existing Credit Facility or seeking additional equity capital.

 Our ability to satisfy our obligations and to reduce our total debt depends on our future operating performance and on economic, financial, competitive and other factors, many of which are beyond our control.
-As of December 31, 2022, we had \$266.1 million of unused commitments remaining under the Revolving Credit Facility, subject to customary borrowing conditions, and approximately \$71.2 million in cash and cash equivalents available for any future payment obligations.
+If we are unable to service or refinance our debt, we may be required to divert funds that would otherwise be invested in growing our business operations or sell selected assets.
+Such measures might not be sufficient to enable us to service our debt, which could negatively impact our financial results.
+In addition, we may not be able to obtain any such financing, refinancing or complete a sale of assets on economically favorable terms.
+In the case of financing or refinancing, favorable interest rates will depend on conditions in the debt capital markets.
+As of December 31, 2023, we had \$272.3 million of unused commitments remaining under the Credit Facility, subject to customary borrowing conditions, and approximately \$220.9 million in cash and cash equivalents available for any future payment obligations.

 An event of default under any of our debt agreements could permit some of our lenders, including the lenders under the Credit Facility, to declare all amounts borrowed from them to be immediately due and payable, together with accrued and unpaid interest, or, in the case of the Credit Facility, terminate the commitment to make further credit extensions thereunder, which could, in turn, trigger cross-defaults under other debt obligations.
-If we were unable to repay debt to our lenders, or were otherwise in default under any provision governing our outstanding debt obligations, our secured lenders could proceed against us and against the collateral securing that debt.
+If we are unable to repay debt to our lenders or are otherwise in default under any provision governing our outstanding debt obligations, our secured lenders could proceed against us and against the collateral securing that debt.